 - Physical issues: Headaches, migraines, heartburn, and stomach problems.

-- Procrastination: sleeping in too late, doing other things than work, and social media.
+- Procrastination: sleeping in too late, doing other things besides work.

 - Escapism: Playing video games or watching too much TV.